 Weather conditions, such as heavy rains, freeze-thaw cycles, or extreme heat, will affect how your foundation holds up over time.
 Decks in areas with frequent rainfall may require better drainage options, while regions with freezing temperatures will need foundations that can withstand freeze-thaw cycles.

-That’s why choosing a foundation that’s built to handle the climate in your area is of key importance.
+That’s why choosing deck foundations that are built to handle the climate in your area is of key importance.

 Deck Size and Load Requirements